Carer Support Wiltshire Logo

 Free courses will often be made available through Wiltshire Council – some will only be available for those meeting certain criteria.
 It’s worth checking their website for current opportunities.

-View our What’s On section (https://carersupportwiltshire.co.uk/whats-on/?event-cat=534&location=all) to see a list of current training opportunities offered by ourselves or in conjunction with Wiltshire Council.
+View our What’s On section (https://carersupportwiltshire.co.uk/whats-on/?event-cat=534&location=all) to see a list of current opportunities.

 Learn My Way offers free courses for you to learn digital skills to stay safe and connected, you can view these courses here; https://www.learnmyway.com/.